 You have a Patreon now too, right?

-Yes, we do — and that income funds the occasional review unit, which are given back to Patrons via competitions once the review is done.
+Yes, we do — and that income funds the occasional review unit, which is given back to Patrons via competitions once the review is done.
 It also funds video content made exclusively for the Patreon community.

 Are there any other payments from manufacturers we should know about?